-Georgia Lt.
-Gov. dismisses Trump, Carlson and Cruz as GOP leaders: ‘It's time to move on’
+Georgia lt. gov. dismisses Trump, Carlson and Cruz as GOP leaders: 'It's time to move on'

 Duncan says Georgia voters will now decide the trajectory of America — and he hopes they land on the right side of history.

-“I think so many people wake up now on both sides of the aisle and kind of think that our best America's best days are behind us.
+“I think so many people wake up now on both sides of the aisle and kind of think that our best, America's best days are behind us.
 That's not true.
 This is America.
 Our best days are in front of us,” he said.
 “We're going to be the proving ground for who is right.”